dper/kanjiscripts/README.md

 Scripts
 =======

+The scripts I use most are `make_pairs.rb` and `find_pairs.rb`.
+The first filters data to find English-Japanese sentence pairs, and the second looks through those for sentences containing target words.
+The remaining scripts are useful in certain less frequent situations.

 * `make_pairs.rb`.
 After grabbing the dependencies, run this script to make a *large* file containing English and Japanese sentence pairs.
 You can search or filter this file for example sentences containing just the words you like.
 The resulting file will be called `pairs.txt`.
 You only need to run this script once at first, and then later when you grab new versions of the Tatoeba files.
 The script can take a long time to run, depending on the speed of your computer.
-* `find_ono.rb`.
-Lists all the onomatopoiec words in edict.
-* `list_tags.rb`.
-Lists tags used in the Tatoeba sentence corpus.
-On its own this is not useful, but one can use the output in other scripts to filter based on tags.
-* `kana.rb`.
-A script for generating a phonetic (kana) reading of a Japanese sentence.
 * `find_pairs.rb`.
 This script finds sentence pairs for target words.
 It looks for words listed in `target_words.txt`, with one word per line, and finds up to three sentences for each of those words.
 The results are placed in `target_sentences.txt`.
 I use these sentences in flashcards, and long Japanese sentences are bad for flashcard use.
 There is a maximum character length filter in `find_pairs.rb` that can be adjusted to your needs.
+* `find_ono.rb`.
+Lists all the onomatopoiec words in edict.
+* `list_tags.rb`.
+Lists tags used in the Tatoeba sentence corpus.
+On its own this is not useful, but one can use the output in other scripts to filter based on tags.

 These scripts have many dependencies.
 To avoid wasting your time with predictable errors, read this entire file and grab dependencies before running them.